njokigracewanjeri-arch/My-First-project/README.md

-# My-First-project
+Hey There i'm Grace
-My First project as a Computer Student
+This is My First Project
+I'm a programming Student at Wecan academy
+I'm currently learning HTML, Git and Git